bupt-ai-cz/PEOD/README.md

 ## 📥 Download & Access

 > 🚧 **Dataset Release**: The PEOD dataset will be publicly available soon.
-Please check our [project page](https://EchosLiu.github.io/PEOD-dataset/) for the latest updates.
+Please check our [Baidu Netdisk](https://EchosLiu.github.io/PEOD-dataset/) for the latest updates.

 **Planned Formats:**
 - **RAW format**: Unprocessed event and RGB data